Selling Your House Glossary

 Chain Free

-As the name suggests, this is when the buying or selling process is not affected by other people exchanging contracts at the same time.
+As the name suggests, being chain free means that the buying or selling process is not dependent on other buyers or sellers exchanging contracts at the same time.
+This makes the transaction simpler and quicker.

 Collateral